The name Rossignol is an ancient French name that was given to a Languedoc

 Notable amongst the family name at this time was the Rossignols, a family of French cryptographers and cryptanalysts.
 Antoine Rossignol (1600-1682), then a 26-year-old mathematician, had a local

 reputation for his interest in cryptography.
-When Henri II of Bourbon, Prince de Condé laid siege to the Huguenot city of Réalmont in...
-Another 135 words (10 lines of text) are included under the topic Early Rossignol Notables in all our PDF Extended History products and printed products wherever possible.
+When Henri II of Bourbon, Prince de Condé laid siege to the Huguenot city of Réalmont in 1626, he quickly broke a coded letter leaving the city pleading for more ammunition.
+The following day, a clear text version of the letter was presented to the commander of Réalmont with a demand for surrender.
+He quickly complied.
+Louis XIII's chief...
+Another 93 words (7 lines of text) are included under the topic Early Rossignol Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rossignol family to the New World and Oceana